SayHelloGmbH/progressive-wordpress/README.md

 ### 0.1.1
 * Grammatical changes by [Mark Howells-Mead](https://profiles.wordpress.org/markhowellsmead/)
 * "installable" is now optional
+* Manifest Icon has to be png and min.
+144x144px.

 ### 0.1.0
 * Initial version from 2018